flhofer/dell_TB16_firmware/README.md

 1. Wait 60-120 seconds after a timeout/error before unplugging anything.
 2. Power-cycle the dock:
-   - Unplug dock AC power.
+   - Unplug the dock AC power.
-   - Hold the dock power button while replugging AC power.
+   - Hold the dock power button while replugging the AC power.
    - Wait until the fan spins.
    - Unplug again, wait 5-10 seconds, then plug back in.
 3. Re-enumerate devices with `fwupdmgr get-devices` and check whether versions changed.